 Many Missouri drivers avoid this situation one of two ways: they either purchase insurance with liability limits higher than the state minimum, or add underinsured motorist coverage onto their own plan.
 This coverage allows a driver to make a “first-party” claim against their own insurance to help cover the gap between the state minimum coverage limits and the actual cost of their accident.
 This coverage does come at an added cost to your monthly premium: however, it usually is very small, and our firm recommends that all our personal injury clients speak with their insurance provider about adding underinsured motorist coverage to their policy.
 While Missouri does require car insurance to include coverage if someone gets into an accident with an uninsured driver, they have not yet expanded the requirements to include underinsured motorists unlike other states.

-Even if you have underinsured motorist coverage, when you get into a St. Louis car accident with a driver who only has state minimum insurance coverage, your insurance company may not pay you the money you are entitled to receive.
+Even if you have underinsured motorist coverage, when you get into a car accident in St. Louis, MO with a driver who only has state minimum insurance coverage, your insurance company may not pay you the money you are entitled to receive.
 Insurance firms are well known for playing dirty when it comes to settlements, like undervaluing your claim or outright denying it without any reason given.
 They do this because offering full coverage to those who purchase underinsured motorist insurance eats into their bottom line: as most insurance companies are publicly traded, billion-dollar corporations, they want to limit the amount of claims they payout, even to their loyal customers.

-Combs Law Group has helped many St. Louis motorists who have been in accidents with underinsured drivers.
+Combs Law Group has helped many St. Louis, MO motorists who have been in accidents with underinsured drivers.
 Our firm gives all its clients the dedication and legal acumen needed to get them the results they deserve.
 If you or someone you know is struggling to recover the losses they have sustained as a result of an underinsured driver car wreck, contact Combs Law Group today.
 One of our attorneys will be in touch as soon as possible to help guide you through the legal process and get to work fighting on your behalf.